-- Up to 2.5 million JPY/year (direct costs) for FS proposals (1st to 2nd year). - During the selection process, the appropriateness of the established R&D budget plan will be assessed. - Actual R&D budgets will be determined by scrutiny and approval of the R&D plan. - Based on research progress and other factors, separate adjustments may be made during the research period (for details, please refer to "3.1 Development of R&D Plans"). - JST will pay direct costs for R&D and indirect costs (up to 30% of the amount of direct costs) to the R&D organization as the total R&D costs based on the R&D agreement.
+- During the selection process, the appropriateness of the established R&D budget plan will be assessed. - Actual R&D budgets will be determined by scrutiny and approval of the R&D plan. - Based on research progress and other factors, separate adjustments may be made during the R&D period (for details, please refer to "3.1 Development of R&D Plans"). - JST will pay direct costs for R&D and indirect costs (up to 30% of the amount of direct costs) to the R&D institution as the total R&D costs based on the R&D agreement.